btf-org/flank/README.md

 # Flank
-Flank is a CLI wrapper that, in some situations, can shortcut the need for "dashboards", "internal tools", "BI", and cloud services.
+Flank is a CLI wrapper that, under the right set of circumstances, can shortcut the need for "dashboards", "internal tools", "BI", and cloud services.
 It allows backend engineers, database developers, and data scientists to solve problems end-to-end, in the language of their choice, without the usual mess of JIRA tickets, product managers, Slack messages, and DSLs.

 ## Mac / Homebrew